leclair-7/leclair-7.github.io/index.md

 And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.

 This serves as a hello world, or an "I can EDIT THIS PAGE!!!"
+Wait have to use the previous button